-This unanticipated finding led them to the Division of Plastic and Reconstructive Surgery at Children's Hospital of Philadelphia (CHOP), where their team included Oksana Jackson, MD, and Nancy Folsom, RN.
+This unanticipated finding led them to the Division of Plastic, Reconstructive and Oral Surgery at Children's Hospital of Philadelphia (CHOP), where their team included Oksana Jackson, MD, and Nancy Folsom, RN.

 “From day one we researched hospitals, and when we met the people at CHOP, we decided our daughter would get the best care there,” says Karlie.
 The family also had access to the resources at CHOP’s Center for Fetal Diagnosis and Treatment, where Karlie had a CAT scan, an ultrasound and other tests.
 While the couple was comforted in finding out that their baby girl was otherwise healthy, they did find out that the cleft also was suspected to be in the roof of mouth, known as the palate.

 Cleft lip and cleft palate is a congenital birth difference of the upper part of the mouth and lip.
 This happens early during pregnancy when the lip and roof of the mouth do not join together properly, creating a visible opening.
 The cause is not fully understood.